SD › Fiji › Hotels › Five Princes Review

 Five Princes Hotel – Amenities

-- Pool: The pool is apparently the first ever built in Suva, but has been modernised since, of course.
+- Pool: The pool is apparently the first ever built in Suva, but has been modernized since.

 - Private Pools/Jacuzzis: Not expected or provided.